Murder of Matthew Hunt: Eli Epiha

 In early July 2020, Eli Epiha appeared in the Auckland High Court where he pleaded not guilty to murdering Hunt and the attempted murder of the second police officer (the then yet unnamed Constable David Goldfinch).
 He also pleaded not guilty to dangerous driving, causing injury to a member of the public.
 On 14 August, Epiha's name suppression lapsed after he abandoned his appeal for name suppression.

 In early July 2021, Epiha pleaded guilty to Hunt's murder and dangerous driving causing injury after fleeing police.
 However, Epiha pleaded not guilty to the alleged attempted murder of the second police officer, who was identified as Goldfinch.
 On 12 July, Judge Geoffrey Venning convened a jury for Epiha's trial for the attempted murder of Goldfinch.
 In addition, suppression of Epiha's earlier guilty pleas and a non-publication order of images of the defendant was also lifted.

 On 27 July 2021, Epiha was found guilty of the attempted murder of Goldfinch.
 During the trial, the defendant had maintained that he did not intend to kill Goldfinch.
-The jury took 11 1/2 hours of deliberate, eventually requiring Justice Venning to allow a majority (11-to-1) verdict and give a Papadopoulos direction to break the deadlock.
+The jury took 11 1/2 hours of deliberation, eventually requiring Justice Venning to allow a majority (11-to-1) verdict and give a Papadopoulos direction to break the deadlock.

 On 10 December 2021, Epiha was sentenced to life imprisonment with a minimum non-parole period of 27 years.
 During the sentencing, Justice Venning rejected the defendant's claim that he had acted recklessly without intention.
 He also declined the Crown prosecutor's recommendation that Epiha be sentenced to life imprisonment without parole, taking into account the defendant's age, history of violence and lack of remorse.
 The victim's mother Diane also described Epiha's apology as "vacuous" and described the devastating impact of Hunt's death on her life in her victim impact statement.

 On 7 October 2022, Epiha and his lawyer Mark Edgar appealed against his sentence to the Court of Appeal, arguing that life imprisonment was unjustifiably harsh and prevented rehabilitation.
 Edgar claimed that Epiha had been treated harshly in comparison to other convicted murderers including Daniel Luff and Russell John Tully.
 Edgar also argued that Justice Venning had elevated the victims because they were police.
 In response, Crown lawyer Brian Dickey defended Epiha's sentence of life imprisonment, arguing that the defendant had made a determined effort to kill the police officers despite lacking premeditation.
 Dickey argued that Epiha posed a serious risk to public safety if released and emphasised that the defendant had delayed pleading guilty to Hunt's murder.

-On 27 November 2022, the Court of Appeal rejected Epiha's appeal against his 27 year prison sentence, arguing that the sentence was not "manifestly excessive" and that the community needed protection from a violent man.
+On 27 November 2022, the Court of Appeal rejected Epiha's appeal against his 27-year prison sentence, arguing that the sentence was not "manifestly excessive" and that the community needed protection from a violent man.